Studying Geoscience in Germany

 The subject suits you,...

-...if you are interested in stones and history, like to be outdoors and have a good spatial imagination.
-A large part of the study takes place outdoors - it is important to be prepared for rain or heat and take care of yourself even when the next town is far away.
-It is also important that you can deal well with people, because due to close cooperation during field internships, the mood in the course is often quite familial.
-An interest in physics, chemistry and biology should definitely be brought along, as these subjects are used, for example, in the analysis of soil samples, groundwater or fossils.
-Geophysicists also have to deal with maths and computer science - they spend a lot of time on the computer and in front of gauges.
+This subject will suit you if you are interested in stones and history, like to be outdoors and have a good spatial imagination.
+Much of the degree takes place outdoors - students should be prepared for rain or heat and be able to navigate the terrain.
+The ability to work in a team is important, because especially during field placements you are on the road with other students for long periods.
+You should like physics, chemistry and biology, because you need knowledge in these subjects, for example to analyse soil samples, groundwater or fossils.
+Geophysicists must ALSO deal with mathematics and computer science - they spend a lot of time on the computer and in front of measuring equipment.

 Is there a numerus clausus?